WarrenAdams/web-op/README.md

 * Minify the JavaScript and CSS.

   I accomplished this with the gulp task runners cssnano and uglify.

 * Compressed the images.

   I used the gulp task runner imagemin to compress the size of the images.

 * Loaded the Google fonts in the css file.

-used @ import to load the fonts in css so it wouldn't be render blocking.
+  I used `@import` to load the fonts in css so it wouldn't be render blocking.

 * Inlined the most immediately-used CSS and allowed the rest to be downloaded using the normal process.

   I accomplished this with a gulp task runner gulp critical.
 The task runner takes the critical css and inlines it.

 * Changes to main.js